- What Are Ketone Bodies (Ketones)?

 Treatment for Alzheimer’s Disease

 The treatment of particular medical conditions isn’t the focus of this article.
-However, for the sake of completeness, I should mention that ketone supplementation has been shown to be highly effective in patients with Alzheimer’s disease and other neurological and metabolic conditions — in particular the ones that are caused by a disturbed glucose metabolism due to a lifelong and high intake of carbohydrates.
+However, for the sake of completeness, I should mention that exogenous supplementation has been shown to be highly effective in patients with Alzheimer’s disease and other neurological and metabolic conditions — in particular the ones that are caused by a disturbed glucose metabolism due to a lifelong and high intake of carbohydrates.

 Drawbacks of Exogenous Ketone Supplements

 Unfortunately, there aren’t a lot of long-term studies on ketone supplementation available.
-However, based on my experience I recommend using ketone supplements during the first few weeks of your keto journey while you dial-in your nutritional needs and fat consumption.
+However, based on my experience, I recommend using ketone supplements during the first few weeks of your keto journey while you dial-in your nutritional needs and fat consumption.

 Ketone Supplements Side Effects

 Ketone supplements are considered to be safe, but there are a handful of side effects that some people experience, including: